 Leonardo wakes up to find seven likes and an emoji comment on his Mona Lisa painting online.
 He wonders his way to the bathroom and realises he needs a hair cut.
 Something has been keeping him up late at night and it is about time he tells his therapist.
 He decides to work remotely from his apartment in the heart of Florence, rumoured to be where The Last Supper is soon to be born.
 For a long while Leonardo has been working as an artist and has now ventured into design as most.
-His calling started a few days ago at around midnight when he woke up and decided that design was lacking something.
+His calling started a few days ago at around midnight when he woke up and decided that humanity was lacking something.

 Imagine this, says Leonardo.
 We have went to the moon.
 We have obsessed over theory of relativity.
 We have invented the internet, the world wide web, and social media.
 We bank and shop and vote and date online.
 All taking part in contributing towards a common goal: to push the human race forward.
 But what about all of us, Leonardo asks his therapist.
 What about the very people who make or experience such wonders in the world?
 How are we really doing on a human level?
 How are we feeling?
 The therapist leans forward and bulges her eyes.
 She then suggests that Leonardo tell her more.

 Human interaction has evolved from two strangers having a face-to-face conversation with one another in the park or bus or train, he continues.
 Today these strangers in a similar setting can interact simultaneously with more than five people from all around the world just by a tap on their devices.
 How amazing is that!
 But before we get carried away, might it be that we have a hard time to start a real-time conversation?
 Are we much likely to be strangers in person and more attached to one another online?
-Are we more social online than in real life, spending what could’ve been our creative time of our life not accepting cookies on screen?
+Are we more social online than in real life, spending what could’ve been our creative time of our life accepting cookies on screen?
 Maybe I’m old school but I hope you realise this too.

 You don’t need to say anything, Leonardo says to the therapist.
 I also have a lots of questions within as you might do, he continues.
 I can’t count how many book clubs I went to, and books and blog posts I’ve read by this account.
 The golden age of beautiful human interaction might be quickly fading away.
 Poof!
 Like dry white flour blown from the baker’s palm.